 Calculating Damages After a Broward County Motorcycle Accident

-Besides the question of fault, the most important question following a Fort Lauderdale accident is that of damages: how much are you entitled to, and how much is the insurance company willing to pay?
-Oftentimes, there is a frustrating gap between these two figures that your Florida attorney will need to fight to close through a series of aggressive negotiations.
-When facing this task alone, a victim will quickly find that the decades that the insurance company has spent honing their ability to reject counteroffers have created a process that is both overwhelming and stressful.
+Besides the question of fault, the most important question following a Fort Lauderdale motorcycle accident is that of damages: how much are you entitled to, and how much is the insurance company willing to pay?
+Oftentimes, there is a frustrating gap between these two figures that your Fort Lauderdale motorcycle accident attorneys will need to fight to close through a series of aggressive negotiations.
+When facing this task alone, a victim will quickly find that the decades that the insurance company has spent honing their ability to reject counter offers have created a process that is both overwhelming and stressful.

 Florida allows for a victim to seek compensatory damages on their own, and in certain cases where the defendant acted particularly recklessly or negligently, the courts may award additional punitive damage meant to punish the plaintiff.
 However, your attorney will not include punitive damages in their calculations, since they will not be able to seek them.
 Compensatory damages are divided into economic damages and non-economic damages, each of which is equally important, but notably different.
 Economic damages seek compensation for financially measurable issues like lost wages and medical costs, while non-economic damages attempt to place a dollar value on things like pain and suffering and other emotional impacts of such a painful and traumatic experience.

 The following are just a few of the most common injuries from a motorcycle crash, but whether or not your injuries are listed below, simply contact us today to speak with a motorcycle accident lawyer about how to get the compensation you deserve.